Blog/MCA Legal Guide

 The Attorney General's theory was straightforward: Yellowstone's ACH-structured MCAs were not genuine purchases of future receivables.
 They were disguised loans, structured to look like receivables purchases in order to evade New York's criminal usury statute, which caps loan interest at 25% per year for business loans.

-- The agreements imposed an absolute obligation to repay a fixed sum — repayment did not depend on whether future receivables actually materialized
+• The agreements imposed an absolute obligation to repay a fixed sum, regardless of whether future receivables actually materialized

-- Yellowstone retained full recourse against the business owner personally if payments stopped — a feature of loans, not receivables purchases
+• Yellowstone kept recourse against the business owner if payments stopped, a feature of loans rather than true receivables purchases

 Sources: NY AG press release (January 22, 2025) · Consent order and judgment (PDF)

 Courts do not simply look at what an agreement calls itself.
 A contract titled "Receivables Purchase Agreement" is not automatically a receivables purchase.
-What matters is how it actually functions — and courts have developed a framework, sometimes called the reconciliation test, for making that determination.
+What matters is how it actually functions.
+Courts have developed a framework, sometimes called the reconciliation test, for making that determination.

 As the law firm Pullcom put it in their analysis of this issue: "Agreements styled as 'merchant cash advances' or 'receivables purchases' may actually be loans if they impose an absolute obligation to repay."